|

 Who is the unshaven stranger (Dominique Pinon) driving down the highway

-in Claude Lelouch's latest celluloid mystery, "Roman de gare"?
+in Claude Lelouch's latest celluloid mystery, "Roman de Gare"?

 Is he a pedophilic prison escapee who plies his victims with magic tricks?